-$D A \hat{T} A$ is used in conjunction with the keyword R E A D, and sometimes with R E S T O R E, to enable you to automatically make available any data (numbers and words) that will be needed by a program.
+DATA is used in conjunction with the keyword READ, and sometimes with RESTORE, to enable you to make available automatically any data (numbers and words) that will be needed by a program.

-For example, if you were writing a geography quiz, you might want to use the names of 5 countries and their 5 capital cities each time you used the program.
+For example, if you were writing a geography quiz, you might want to use the names of five countries and their five capital cities each time you used the program.
 The names of the cities and countries can be entered as DATA in the program and will always be there when the program is run.

-Computers using the language BASIC are really quite clumsy at handling information like this, as the demonstration program on the next page shows.
+Computers using the language BASIC are really clumsy at handling information like this, as the demonstration program on the next page shows.

-In the example program the DATA consists of lots of words.
+In the example program the DATA consists of many words.
 DATA statements can just as well contain numbers - or a mixture of words and numbers.
 In our example the words were all read into a string array.

 It is essential that the DATA contains numbers where numeric variables are to be filled.
-Text information eg hello will just give 0.
+Text information, eg hello, will just give 0.

-There is no need to put each word in inverted commas unless leading spaces are important in the DATA words, for example
+There is no need to put each word in quotes unless leading spaces are important in the DATA words, for example " four spaces".

-'''

-" four spaces".

-'''

-If you wish to have leading spaces then these words should be enclosed in inverted commas.
-Since a comma is used to separate items of DATA, if you want a comma in your DATA, you must enclose the DATA in inverted commas.
+If you wish to have leading spaces then these words should be enclosed in quotes.
+Since a comma is used to separate items of DATA, if you want a comma in your DATA, you must enclose the DATA in quotes.

-'''

-100 DATA "Allen, Stephen", Stamp

-dealer, 01-246 8007, 24
+100 DATA "Allen, Stephen", Stamp dealer, 01-246 8007, 24

 130 DATA "TOP OF ROOF", 450, January

-'''